 When I read Choy's article, I saw the similarities.
 In fact, it looks almost as though he could have taken my own work (which was published many years ago and then later appeared in an article I wrote for the Medical Hypotheses journal in 2009), and adapted it to come up with some pseudo-version of his own!

 So, given the similarity, I find it interesting that he did not include my paper amongst the 19 references his article cites.
 I can only assume he was unaware of my work.
 Which is strange because, normally when you conduct new scientific research, it makes sense to see what's already out there.
-That way, for example, you don't make a total idiot of yourself if you realize later on that your theory is complete and utter rubbish!
+That way, for example, you don't make a total fool of yourself if you realize later on that your theory is complete and utter rubbish!